Heidi: Heidiland

 Heidiland, named after the Heidi books, is an important tourist area in Switzerland, popular especially with Japanese and Korean tourists.
 Maienfeld is the center of what is called Heidiland; one of the villages, formerly called Oberrofels, is actually renamed "Heididorf".
 Heidiland is located in an area called Bündner Herrschaft; it is criticized as being a "laughable, infantile cliché" and "a more vivid example of hyperreality".

 Sequels

 Literary

 Between 1933 and 1955, French publishing company Flammarion published a new edition of Heidi along with a series of new original sequels.
-Despite being all published under Johanna Spyri's name, this books were neither written nor endorsed by Spyri, but were adapted from her other works by her French translator, Charles Tritten in the 1930s and 1940s, many years after she died, while the last one was written by Nathalie Gala.
+Despite being all published under Johanna Spyri's name, these books were neither written nor endorsed by Spyri, but were adapted from her other works by her French translator, Charles Tritten in the 1930s and 1940s, many years after she died, while the last one was written by Nathalie Gala.
 The series is composed of a total of 7 books, 2 translated from Spyri's works and 5 original.
 Only two of them were published in English.